vzeizer/Unsupervised_CHURN/README.md

 - **Isolation Forest: Works by isolating instances that are "rare" and thus easier to separate from the rest of the data.** It's effective for detecting global outliers.

+The next figure shows that anomalies in total price are strongly related to churning events.

 ![logo](images/6_anomaly_totalprice.png)

+The next figure shows that anomalies in item total price are strongly related to churning events.

 ![logo](images/7_anomaly_itemtotalprice.png)

+The next figure shows that anomalies in total price are strongly related to higher anomaly scores obtained from Isolation Forest technique.

 ![logo](images/8_anomalyscore.png)

+The next figure shows the descriptive statistics of churn and non-churn events, and anomaly and normal events in order to get a better overall understanding of the Isolation Forest modeling.

 ![logo](images/9_statistics_anomaly.png)